R E C I P E S

 It's as if the protesting voices of attentive readers could be heard: "How come Grandma Estela's Recipetarium?
 For the recipes were surely written by Dr∙ Barton!".
 Yes, yes, yes, let's just stay calm - we don't want to take credit away from anyone.
 It is indeed true that gourmet research and concocting experiments (by far not only culinary - but also chemical or even pyrotechnical) were carried out by Dr∙ Barton at the stove.
 It was he who devised or improved many of the dishes served in his guest room.
 And it was he who systematically processed all these culinary advances and neatly recorded them on a typewriter.
 No one denies that because we all witnessed it.

 However, the painted cassette with the inscription Recipetarium belongs to Grandma Estela.
 It was part of her maiden pre-wedding dowry preparation.
 She saved her first cooking notes in it as a young girl.
 Throughout her life, she kept adding more instructions for making all kinds of goodies.
 There she also lovingly protected the aforementioned "Sinnie's" typescript creations.

-At the very bottom of the Recipetorium are several yellowed papers.
-Third-year pupil Bruno Bolek knew very well why the letter "a" in the lower corner of one of them is smeared.
-An unexpected tear of memories dripped there one day from the Granny's eye.
-These are recipes inherited from her mom, grandma, great-grandma, and even older great-grandmothers.
-The oldest record bears the date 3.
+At the very bottom of the Recipetarium rest a few yellowed papers.
+Third-grader Bruno Bolek knows very well why the letter "a" in the lower corner of one of them is smeared.
+An unexpected tear of remembrance dropped there one day from Grandma's eye.
+These recipes were inherited from her mom, grandmother, great-grandmother, and even more ancient great-grandmothers.
+The earliest record bears the date 3.
 IX.
-1769 and thus, at the time of our stories, it was over 200 years old.
-We will therefore rightly pay tribute to such a persistent multi-generational effort when we will consider the published recipes to be treasures from the Grandma Estela's Recipetorium.
+1769.
+Thus, at the time of our stories, it was over 200 years old.
+We will, therefore, rightly pay tribute to such a persistent multi-generational effort by considering the herein published recipes to be the treasures from Grandma Estela's Recipetarium.